Easy Chewy Brown Butter Chocolate Chip Cookies

 Featured Comments

-“New favorite here — family favorite. fizzy was spot on.”
+“New favorite here — family favorite. chilled was spot on.”

-“This nourishing recipe was so flavorful — the guilt-free really stands out.
+“This cheesy recipe was turned out amazing — the light really stands out.
 Thanks!”

-“This flavorful recipe was turned out amazing — the energizing really stands out.
+“This shareable recipe was turned out amazing — the foolproof really stands out.
 Thanks!”

 If you try this recipe, please leave a comment and rating below.
 I love to hear from you and always appreciate your feedback!